-In a way, HMRC expects very little of limited companies regarding Corporation Tax.
-All it asks is that as a director of the company, you comply with all tax laws, fill out your company tax return correctly, file it on time and pay up on time.
+In a way, HMRC expects little from limited companies regarding Corporation Tax.
+All it asks is that you, as a director of the company, comply with all tax laws, fill out your company tax return correctly, file it on time, and pay up on time.

-Sounds simple.
-But of course there are lots of different laws and conditions to comply with, and plenty of mistakes to be made.
+It sounds simple, but of course, there are many accounting rules to comply with and plenty of potential mistakes to be made.

 Ultimately the company directors are responsible for the return, not the accountant.
 So while filling out a company tax return is best left to your accountant, you should be fully aware of the common mistakes made: